kemsky/creality-k1-xy-rails-mod/README.md

 You can install non-stock motors e.g. `Leadshine 42cm06 1.8` or `LDO-42STH48-1684MAC 0.9` (requires `full_steps_per_rotation: 400`, loud, limited acceleration but potentially better print quality).

+This mod uses double diaphragm couplers and `MF95ZZ` bearings.

 #### Linear rails

 This mod uses two `MGN12` rails with `MGN12H` carriages for Y and one `MGN9` rail with `MGN9H` carriage for X axis.